nohadrweesh/ckad-notes/09-Security/05-authorization.md

         apiGroup: *
     }
    }
-   - difficult to manage as any time need to add change to securoity need to edit this policy file manually
+   - difficult to manage as any time need to add change to security need to edit this policy file manually
 - RBAC (role based authorization)
-  - more standard approach to amnage access
+  - more standard approach to manage access
   - create role for each type(dev,admin)
   - assign users to this role
 - Webhook